defNotPau/defNotPau/README.md

 </div>

  - 🔭 I’m currently working on [SimpleDeathChest](https://modrinth.com/plugin/simpledeathchest) and some other stuff
- - 🌱 I’m currently learning Monogame
+ - 🌱 I’m currently learning Monogame and how to type with my right hand properly

  <!-- [Silent](https://github.com/defNotPau/Silent) -->
 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>